This article is about using aluminum boats in saltwater and how to protect it.

 Some of the maintenance changes you are going to have to make after transitioning from freshwater to saltwater include:

-• Changes to docking routine – After spending time with your boat in those coastal waters, you have got to use fresh water to wash everything down before storing your boat.
+• Changes to docking routine – After spending time with your boat in those coastal waters, use a trailer to get your boat out and use fresh water to wash everything down before storage.

 • Removing corrosion – Stay keen on aluminum components and other metals and watch out for signs of galvanic corrosion then move to remove this corrosion.